 8 * 3 = 24 sq units (units being the width of a fence board), so take two off the width and add them to the depth: 6 * 5 = 30 sq units.
 This called for a little more height to the front, as the sides were already on an angle for the roof, and I had the boards to make the extension.
 So that’s a nice way to increase not just the square footage, but the volume.

 I changed it from a double-door to a single-door – this would give it an “outhouse” appearance, and I love that.
-Ivy clung to the door, and I didn’t want to kill the ivy, but change where it would cling the next growing season.
+There was ivy clinging to the door, and I didn’t want to kill the ivy, but change where it was clinging in the next growing season.
 So I worked around the ivy as best I could.

 It actually took a bit of time (a couple of days) to bang all the parts together in a way to make it not only fit (doors must hang properly and close completely!) but be just as solid, if not even more solid, than before.